Secure Your Deck with the Right Bolts

 Using Lag Screws and Bolts for Building Decks

-The first thing you should know is that a piece of wood connects a deck to a structure.
-This piece of wood is known as a “ledger board,” or a “ledger” for short.
+A piece of wood connects a deck to a structure.
+This piece of wood is known as a "ledger board," or a "ledger" for short.
 Lag screws are the traditional and recommended way to attach the ledger to a building.

 What size lag screws will you need?
 It all depends on your unique circumstances, but typically ½-inch diameter lag screws will get the job done.
-First, pre-drill 5/16-inch holes through both the rim joist and ledger, then drill a ½-inch hole through the ledger alone.
-You need lag screws that are long enough to extend beyond the band board by at least a half-inch.

 Never use nails to attach a deck to a rim joist, as nails can’t offer the stability needed to hold the deck, much less people standing on top of it.